SFPC/sfpc.github.io/_people/robby-kraft.md

 affiliation:
 - class: Fall 2015
   role: Student
+- class: Fall 2016
+  role: Staff
 twitter: RobbyKraft
 website: http://robbykraft.com/
 instagram: gridpaper
-place: Portland, OR
+twitter: robbykraft
+place: New York, USA
 ---
-Robby Kraft is an origami artist and engineer with a background in philosophy, science, and music.
-He develops scientific, musical, and mathematical tools and simulators and experiments in mixed reality.
-He studies old technologies and education and his work focuses on complexity, paradoxes, and geometry.
-He makes freelance iOS apps, origami, plays viola, and cooks gluten-free.
+Robby Kraft is an artist and engineer based in New York who works with sculptural and digital media.
+Much of his focus is on the beauty of math and physical sciences and works in interactive media installation and origami.